3M Company Stock Analysis Pollie-style for February 2020

 Can I explain this to a 10-year old?
 What Does This Company Do?

-Dividend Aristocrat: MMM is paying Dividend for 60 years in a row!
-And is a Dividend Champion.
+Dividend Aristocrat: MMM is paying Dividend for 61 years in a row!
+And is a Dividend Champion, actually they are Dividend Kings!.
 It is number 8 on the CCC-list form David Fish!
-They are a three star stock on Morningstar.com.
-That’s a Passed!
+That’s a Pass!

 P/E-ratio < 15: This is an easy metric that is well documented.
 It can be used as a quick metric to identify stocks that may potentially be undervalued.
 I use this to identify stocks that may be discounted compared to the overall stock market.
-MMM has a current P/E ratio of 24.
-The industry average is 20.
-The P/E ratio is higher that its 5-years average (21.8).
-It is above the requirements of the Pollie-code, therefore it is afail.
+MMM has a current P/E ratio of 18.98.
+The industry average is 22.02.
+The P/E ratio is lower than its 5-years average (23.7).
+It is above the requirements of the Pollie-code; therefore, it is a fail.

-EPS > 0: The EPS is 7.99.
-So MMM also passedthe sixth Pollie-Code
+EPS > 0: The EPS is 8.36.
+So MMM also passed the sixth Pollie-Code

 When I look at the analysis, MMM passed 9 out of 10 from the Pollie-code.
 The Pollie-code only failed at the P/E ratio.